joshuadavidthomas/wakatime-focusd/README.md

 #### Hyprland

-The Hyprland backend requires environment variables to be available to systemd user service.
-Add this to your Hyprland config (`~/.config/hypr/hyprland.conf`):
+The daemon automatically discovers the Hyprland IPC socket.
+For multi-instance setups, export environment variables to systemd by adding this to your Hyprland config (`~/.config/hypr/hyprland.conf`):

 ```
 exec-once = dbus-update-activation-environment --systemd WAYLAND_DISPLAY XDG_CURRENT_DESKTOP HYPRLAND_INSTANCE_SIGNATURE XDG_RUNTIME_DIR
 ```

-Without this, the service will fail to start because it cannot locate the Hyprland IPC socket.
+This is only needed if you run multiple Hyprland instances simultaneously.

 ## Configuration